awsdocs/amazon-s3-userguide/doc_source/managing-acls.md

    The *owner* refers to the AWS account root user, not an AWS Identity and Access Management \(IAM\) user\.
 For more information about the root user, see [The AWS Account Root User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) in the *IAM User Guide*\.

-1. To grant or undo permissions for the general public \(everyone on the internet\), beside **Everyone \(public access\)**, clear or select from the following ACL permissions:
+1. To grant or undo permissions for the general public \(anyone in the world\), beside **Everyone \(public access\)**, clear or select from the following ACL permissions:
    + **Objects** – **List**
    + **Bucket ACL** – **Read**
 **Warning**
 Use caution when granting the **Everyone** group public access to your S3 bucket\.
-When you grant access to this group, anyone in the world can access your bucket\.
+When you grant access to this group, anyone in the world can access the objects in your bucket or your bucket ACL\.
 We highly recommend that you never grant any kind of public write access to your S3 bucket\.

 1. To grant or undo permissions for anyone with an AWS account, beside **Authenticated Users group \(anyone with an AWS account\)**, clear or select from the following ACL permissions:
    + **Objects** – **List**